-Full Year - 6 Credits Prerequisite: Early Childhood and Family Studies I (previously Childhood Development I) Offered in Grades: 10, 11, 12
+Prerequisite: Early Childhood and Family Studies I (previously Childhood Development I)

 The second level of Early Childhood and Family Studies enables students to continue working with preschoolers.
 Preschool activities will center on a variety of curriculum web themes.
 Sample units of study for high school students are careers, children's clothing, dealing with emotions, children in crisis, and examining preschool philosophies.
 Creative projects include: designing a child's outfit given safety guidelines, making, writing, and illustrating a children's book, creating a math lesson with props, a children's game and a media experience.
 Field trips are planned at this level.
 After successful completion of both years of Early Childhood and Family Studies, students are prepared for entry-level jobs in Early Childhood Centers.
 Select students may take the National Occupation Competency Testing Institutes (NOCTI) Early Childhood Care and Education job ready national exam.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.